ErikBoesen/haiku/README.md

 # haiku
 ![Haiku Screenshot](screenshot.png)
 Haiku is a hyper-hyper-hyper-minimalistic theme for WordPress blogs.
 Originally created for [ErikBoesen](https://github.com/ErikBoesen)'s [Daily Haiku Blog](http://erikboesen.com/haiku), it is now available for public usage.
-However, it is not recommended unless you are completely out of your mind.
+Unlike the original, this version of the theme is compatible with larger posts and shows post titles.

 ---